How Bob Stumbled Upon The Secret For Maximizing Return On Investment While Monetizing Patents?

 Patent owners have been using basic techniques for years as a mechanism to tackle all patent monetization cases.
 Though this may seem as a relatively cheaper method to arrive at the solution, but it is not the most comprehensive method to go about.

-In our opinion, Reverse Engineering/Product Testing is a more productive method, which though a bit more costly than basic one, yields better return on investment.
+In our opinion, Reverse Engineering/Product Testing is a more productive method, which though a bit more costly than the basic one, yields better return on investment.

-After all, the entire point of monetizing a patent is good ROI.
+After all, the entire point of monetizing a patent is a good ROI.
 Then why not choose the method that gets you the best Return on Investment?

 Authored By: Rohit Sood, Team Lead, Infringement and Vincy Khandpur, Senior Research Analyst, Infringement.

 Next Step: Explore more Patent commercialization Strategies and create your own smart patent commercialization strategy using these tactics.